On-disk format and design#

 The KVS maintains the following invariants.

-• Entries Do Not Cross Sector Boundaries: An entry must be fully contained within a single sector.
+• Entries do not cross sector boundaries: An entry must be fully contained within a single sector.
 This is a direct consequence of the physical constraints of flash hardware, which can only be erased in fixed-size blocks (sectors).
 If an entry spanned two sectors, erasing one would corrupt the entry.

-• Self-Contained Entries: Every entry is a complete, self-describing record.
+• Self-contained entries: Every entry is a complete, self-describing record.
 It contains all the information needed to interpret its own data, including its size (via alignment), key length, and value size.

 • Redundant copies in different sectors: The KVS maintains a configured number of copies (replicas) for each logical key-value entry.
 Each of these entries is bit-for-bit identical, including the key, value, and transaction ID.
-As a placement heuristic, each copy is stored in a different flash sector to protect against sector-level corruption.
+As a placement heuristic, pw_kvs stores each copy in a different flash sector to protect against sector-level corruption.
 If a corruption event or flash failure leads to the loss of one or more copies, the KVS detects this deficit and restores the configured level of redundancy.

-• Highest Transaction ID is Newest: For a given key, the entry with the highest transaction ID is the most recent one.
+• Highest transaction ID is newest: For a given key, the entry with the highest transaction ID is the most recent one.

-Implementation Details#
+Implementation details#

 • Flexibility: It supports alignments from 16 bytes (for alignment_units = 0) to 4096 bytes (for alignment_units = 255), which is sufficient for most flash hardware.

-• Space Efficiency: Storing a single 8-bit integer is more compact than storing a 16-bit or 32-bit alignment value.
+• Space efficiency: Storing a single 8-bit integer is more compact than storing a 16-bit or 32-bit alignment value.

-Transaction ID Rollover#
+Transaction ID rollover#